How to prepare and cook a turkey

 You can use a temperature probe or food thermometer to check the internal temperature of the meat while the bird is cooking.
 Clean the probe in hot, soapy water after each use to avoid spreading germs.

-Ensure that the thickest part of the bird (between the breast and the thigh) reaches at least 70°C for more than two minutes.
+Make sure that the thickest part of the bird (between the breast and the thigh) reaches at least 70°C for more than two minutes, or 75°C for 30 seconds.

 A cooking thermometer is usually left in the bird while it cooks.
 It should be placed in the thickest part of the bird (between the breast and the thigh) from the start of cooking.
-The bird is cooked when the thermometer has reached 70°C for more than two minutes.
+The bird is cooked when the thermometer has reached 70°C for more than two minutes, or 75°C for 30 seconds.

-You can cook your turkey thoroughly in advance and then keep it until you’re ready to reheat and eat – either store it in the fridge for up to two days, or freeze it.
+You can cook your turkey thoroughly ahead of time and then keep it until you’re ready to reheat and eat – either store it in the fridge for up to two days, or freeze it.

-If cooking the turkey more than two days in advance, the cooked meat should be frozen.
+If cooking the turkey more than two days ahead of time, the cooked meat should be frozen.
 Again, cook, cool, and then place in the freezer within one to two hours after cooking.
 The meat can safely be frozen for several months, though the quality may deteriorate with time.

 Leftover turkey can be kept in the fridge for up to two days.
 Large amounts of leftover food should be separated into portions before storing in the fridge or freezer.